injuredabr/Barrio-Westgreen/content/home/demo.md

 weight = 15  # Order that this section will appear.

-title = "**Barrio Westgreen**" subtitle = "[Haced lo mejor que puedas y el Señor tu Dios agregara su poder a ese esfuerzo.]"
+title = "**Barrio Westgreen**" subtitle = "Haced lo mejor que puedas y el Señor tu Dios agregara su poder a ese esfuerzo."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.